John Gibson Lockhart: Literary contributions

 At this time he was living at 25 Northumberland Street in Edinburgh's New Town.
 In 1825 he sold the house to Andrew and George Combe.

 As the next heir to the Scotland property belonging to his unmarried half-brother, Milton Lockhart, he was sufficiently independent.
 In London he had social success, and was recognised as an editor.
 He contributed largely to the Quarterly Review himself, particularly biographical articles.
 He showed the old, railing spirit in an article in the Quarterly against Tennyson's Poems of 1833.
 He continued to write for Blackwood's, producing for Constable's Miscellany Vol. XXIII in 1828 a controversial Life of Robert Burns.
 Snyder wrote of it, "The best that one can say of it today...is that it occasioned Carlyle's review.
 It is inexcusably inaccurate from beginning to end, at times demonstrably mendacious, and should never be trusted in any respect or detail."

 Later works

 Lockhart undertook the editorial supervision of Murray's Family Library, which he opened in 1829 with a History of Napoleon.

-However, his major work, and the one for which he is known, is the Life of Sir Walter Scott (7 vols, 1837–1838; 2nd edition, 10 vols., 1839).
+However, his major work, and the one for which he is known, is the Life of Walter Scott (7 vols, 1837–1838; 2nd edition, 10 vols., 1839).
 This biography included the publishing of a great number of Scott's letters.
 Thomas Carlyle assessed it in a criticism contributed to the London and Westminster Review (1837).
 Lockhart's account of the business transactions between Scott and the Ballantynes and Constable caused an outcry; and in the discussion that followed he showed bitterness in his pamphlet The Ballantyne Humbug handled.
 The Life of Scott has been called, after Boswell's Life of Samuel Johnson, the most admirable biography in the English language.
 The proceeds, which were considerable, Lockhart resigned for the benefit of Scott's creditors.